iarsystems/ewlaunch/README.md

 If file type associations have been configured, simply click on the file to open.
 Alternatively, open the context menu by right-clicking on the file (or on the containing folder) and select "EWlaunch".

 __EWlaunch__ inspects the corresponding `.custom_argvars` file to discover which version to launch.
 If it does not find such information, then a selection dialog will be shown.
 To always show the selection dialog even when the version is known, press the Shift key when right-clicking on the file/folder, and select "EWlaunch (select version)".

 ### Create a new workspace
 Right-click on a folder (that does not contain a `.eww` file) and select "EWlaunch" in the context menu.
 A new empty workspace is created inside the directory and opened in the selected version.

 ### Launch without workspace
-In the __EWLaunch__ selection dialog, specify an empty workspace path to start the selected version of _IAR Embedded Workbench_ with no opened workspace.
+Specify an empty workspace path in the __EWLaunch__ selection dialog to start the selected version without workspace.

 ### Open a shell

 Shift + Right-click on the `.eww` file (or the containing directory) and select "EWlaunch (shell)".
 This starts a customized `cmd.exe` shell:

 * Working directory is set to the workspace directory.
-* The `bin` folders of IAR Embedded Workbench are added to the `PATH` environment variable.
+* The `bin` folders of the toolchain are added to the `PATH` environment variable.
-* A number of environment variables are added, similar to the _argument variables_ that are available from inside IAR Embedded Workbench.
+* A number of environment variables are added, similar to the _argument variables_ that are available from inside _IAR Embedded Workbench_.

 ## Command line usage